mradcliffe/drupal8.dev/README.md

 drupal8.dev
 ===========

-Virtual Machine for drupal 8 development (VirtualBox 4.3)
+Virtual Machine for drupal 8 development (VirtualBox 4.3).

 ## Installation

+PuPHPet is still going rapid development.
+If you are updating your virtual machine, it would be best to destroy and re-up.

 ### 1. Clone this repo and Drupal 8.